Rockabilly: Tennessee

-Sharecroppers' sons Carl Perkins and his brothers Jay and Clayton, along with drummer W. S. Holland, had established themselves as one of the hottest bands on the honky-tonk circuit around Jackson, Tennessee.
+White sharecroppers' sons Carl Perkins and his brothers Jay and Clayton, along with drummer W. S. Holland, had established themselves as one of the hottest bands on the honky-tonk circuit around Jackson, Tennessee.
 Most of the songs they played were country standards with a faster rhythm.
 It was here that Carl started composing his first songs.
 While playing, he would watch the dance floor to see what the audience preferred and adjust his compositions to suit, writing them down only when he was sure they were finished.
 Carl sent numerous demos to New York record companies with no success; the producers believed the Perkins' style of rhythmically-driven country was not commercially viable.
 That would change in 1955 after recording the song "Blue Suede Shoes" (recorded December 19, 1955) on Sam Phillips' Memphis-based Sun Records.
 Later made more famous by Elvis Presley, Perkins' original version was an early rock 'n' roll standard.

 In the early 1950s, there was heavy competition among Memphis area bands playing an audience-savvy mix of covers, original songs, and hillbilly flavored blues.
 One source mentions both local disc jockey Dewey Phillips and producer Sam Phillips as being influential.
-Phillips hinted that the genre was new: "It’s not black, it’s not white, it’s not pop, it’s not country".

 An early radio show on KWEM in West Memphis, Arkansas quickly became a mix of blues, country and early rockabilly.
 The Saturday Night Jamboree was a Memphis stage show held every Saturday night at the Goodwyn Institute Auditorium in downtown Memphis, Tennessee from 1953–1954.
 The Jamboree shows were sometimes broadcast live on KWEM.
 A number of future notables performed there, including Elvis Presley.
 The performers often experimented with new sounds in their dressing rooms, incorporating the best ones into their shows.

 In 1951 and 1952, brothers Johnny and Dorsey Burnette, as well as Paul Burlison, played a blend of blues, country, and rockabilly at live shows in and around the Memphis area. in 1953, they played with Doc McQueen's swing band at the Hideaway Club for a time.
 While there, they wrote a song called "Rock Billy Boogie", named after the Burnette brothers' sons Rocky and Billy (Rocky Burnette later became a rock and roll star in his own right), although they did not record the song until 1957.
 The Burnettes disliked the popular music McQueen played, so they began playing smaller shows on their own, focusing on their budding rockabilly sound.
 The trio released "Train Kept A-Rollin'" in 1956, listed by Rolling Stone magazine as one of the top 500 rock songs of all time.
 Many consider this 1956 recording to be the first intentional use of a distortion effect on a rock song, which was played by lead guitarist Paul Burlison.